rocketvalidator/docs-rocketvalidator/docs/api/resources.md

 ## Device

 A Device represents the viewport settings for <a href="device-viewport-emulation">Device Viewport Emulation</a>, including viewport width and height, scale factor, rotation, and others.

+## Muting

+A Muting represents a rule you've defined to automatically mute certain issues on your reports, when those issues match the message and URL pattern.

+## Guest Account

+A Guest Accounts is an invitation to other person in your team to use Rocket Validator without needing to set up a subscription of their own.